FormidableLabs/publishr/README.md

 The above configuration does a few things:

 1. Moves all `dependencies` starting with "babel" to `devDependencies` before publishing to npm.
-2. Replaces `.npmignore` with `.npmignore.publishr` before publishing to npm.
+2. Replaces `.npmignore` with the contents of `.npmignore.publishr` before publishing to npm.
-2. Replaces `.someconfig` with `.someconfig.publishr` before publishing to npm.
+2. Replaces `.someconfig` with the contents of `.someconfig.publishr` before publishing to npm.

-When all is said and done, the git and npm repo will have different versions of `package.json`, `.npmignore`, and `someconfig.yml`.
+When all is said and done, the git and npm repo will have different versions of `package.json`, `.npmignore`, and `.someconfig`.
 Your npm package will install as quickly as possible and you still support installing from a git repo.

 ## Usage